 Beards are also quite acceptable among writers, scholars, architects and academics.
 They’re more common in institutes of higher learning than, say, early childhood education.
 A teacher who walks in with a big bushy beard might scare the little kiddos, but you never hear of tenured professors being hassled for having a beard.

-For me, my beard is a symbol that I’m comfortable with myself and my Viking heritage.
+For me, my beard is a symbol that I’m comfortable with myself (and my Viking heritage), and not too concerned about what others think.
 Admittedly, I didn’t have to do a formal interview since I was lucky to get a job working with people who already knew me.
 So there’s that.
-But don’t be too concerned about what others may think, because once you get your foot in the door and they know what a great employee you are, I doubt if anyone will care.
+But if you can just get your foot in the door, once they realize what a great employee you are, I doubt if anyone will care.

-Although some people may find facial hair to be distracting, a neatly trimmed beard can enhance one’s features.
 If you have a good work ethic and a positive attitude, you can probably rock a beard in most professions if you at least keep it neat and clean.
+Although some people may find facial hair to be distracting, a neatly trimmed beard can even enhance one’s features.
 That being said, there is a possibility that you may encounter a hiring manager with an irrational bias against beards (maybe he’s just jealous!).
 Don’t take it personally.